 At baptism you are making a commitment to nurturing your child in the Christian faith and to do this by your example; the church family also promises to do this.
 Baptism is also the start of a child’s Christian journey and we hope that coming together with the church family to worship God will play an active part in your child’s life

-Do I need to live locally to get my child baptised at St John’s?
+Do I need to live locally to get my child baptised at St John’s or St Paul’s?

-To bring a child for baptism you either need to live within the parish boundaries of St John’s Baxenden, or if you don’t, then you need to be on St John’s electoral roll.
+To bring a child for baptism you either need to live within the parish boundaries of St John’s Baxenden or St Paul’s Accrington, or if you don’t, then you need to be on St John’s or St Paul’s electoral roll.
 If you live outside the parish boundaries you can join our electoral roll after you have regularly attended services for 6 months

-If I live in St John’s parish can I get my child baptised at a different church?
+If I live in the Parish of St John’s or St Paul’s, can I get my child baptised at a different church?

 Who do I contact for more information?

 Please contact Jill Lamont, our Baptism and Thanksgiving Administrator, who will first book you in for a workshop